 The EU’s Green Deal lays out the steps to help the bloc achieve net-zero emissions by 2050 and is one of the most ambitious government plans ever put forward to tackle climate change.
-One of its policies is the carbon border adjustment mechanism.
+One of its policies is the Europe Union carbon border tax, or the carbon border adjustment mechanism.
 Just what is this and how can it be used to tackle climate change?
 We take a closer look.

-To begin with, goods produced in the EU will be more expensive than those that aren’t subject to emissions-reducing regulations, which will make local businesses less competitive against global businesses.
+To begin with, goods produced in the European Union (EU) will be more expensive than those that aren’t subject to emissions-reducing regulations, which will make local businesses less competitive against global businesses.
 However, to keep companies from leaving the bloc, EU policymakers are figuring out how to penalise imports of carbon-intensive goods.

-The idea was first given in July 2019, and is today called a carbon border adjustment mechanism, from its former carbon border tax name.
+The idea of a Europe carbon border tax was first given in July 2019, and is today called a carbon border adjustment mechanism.
 The World Trade Organization doesn’t like protectionism, so this mechanism could spare countries that already put a price on carbon emissions.
-According to the World Bank, only a fifth of global emissions are subject to carbon pricing.
+According to the World Bank, only 27 countries have implemented some form of carbon tax, and 13% of global emissions are subject to carbon pricing.

 How Will it Work?

-According to Bloomberg, the carbon border adjustment mechanism will likely function similarly to the EU Emissions Trading System, the world’s biggest carbon market.
+According to Bloomberg, the carbon border adjustment mechanism will function similarly to the EU Emissions Trading System, one of the world’s biggest carbon market – China currently claims the title.
 In such a system, importers of emissions-intensive goods pay a charge linked to what they would’ve had to pay if they’d been covered by Europe’s carbon-reduction laws in the first place.
-The price of carbon in the programme is at 43.44 Euros, the highest point it’s ever been.
+This is all to prevent and reduce the risk of ‘carbon leakage’.
+The price of carbon in the programme is at about 90 Euros per tonne, the highest point it’s ever been and markedly so following the recent UN climate summit where nearly 200 nations agreed to reduce the use of fossil fuels and to “phase down” coal.

 There are challenges that Europe needs to address to implement the mechanism, ranging from political issues to technical factors such as how to determine the amount of carbon embedded in a product and how to credit countries outside the bloc.
-The commission plans to unveil draft regulations in June, but the mechanism will have to be approved by the European Parliament and by member states, a process which could take as long as two years.
-This means that the mechanism realistically won’t take effect until 2023.
+What’s more, a penalty system has yet to be determined.

 One of the biggest sticking points of the mechanism is whether the free carbon allowances currently given to businesses seen as most likely to leave the EU will continue.
 However, keeping these allowances would make the mechanism incompatible with World Trade Organization rules.